skyeblu7/sigARCH_Labs/README.md

 Arty zynq-z2: https://github.com/skyeblu7/sigARCH_Labs/blob/master/setup_tools/arty_zynq_constraints.xdc
 Pynq-z2: https://github.com/skyeblu7/sigARCH_Labs/blob/master/setup_tools/pynq-z2_constraints.xdc

 and put it somewhere safe.
+This file allows you to interact with components on the board.
 8.)
 In Vivado, in the main window, make sure you are under "Project Manager".
 If you are not, then on the left side under "Flow Navigator", select "Project Manager".
 9.)
 In the window labeled "Sources", click the "+" symbol.
 A pop-up should appear.
 10.) select "Add or create constraints" and click "next"